Analysis | How the U.S. Is Moving Closer to Delisting Chinese Firms

 In December, China unveiled new rules that require all companies seeking IPOs or additional share sales abroad to register with China’s securities regulator.
 The requirements apply to new shares only and won’t affect the foreign ownership of companies already listed overseas such as Alibaba or Baidu.
 However, Chinese firms in industries banned from foreign investment will need to seek a waiver before proceeding for share sales and overseas investors in such companies would be forbidden from participating in management and limited in their ownership.

-(Updates section 4 with China considering allowing access to some audits.
+(Updates section 2 with PCAOB comment; Weibo’s inclusion on list in section 6.
 An earlier version of this story was corrected to delete reference to Alibaba’s Feb.
 24 report, which was for fourth quarter.)

 More stories like this are available on bloomberg.com